-However, one product group for which the classification as PRIIPs and the high standardisation of the KIDs cause problems is OTC derivatives.
-The background to this is that these are regularly not investment products and OTC derivatives are generally issued with a nominal value of €1 million or more.
+One product group for which the classification as PRIIPs and the high standardisation of the KIDs cause considerable problems in practice is OTC derivatives.
+The background to this is that these are regularly not investment products, but rather these products are mainly concluded to hedge risks, and OTC derivatives are usually traded from a nominal of €1 million.
 In their Q&As, the ESAs have already determined that the statutory requirements do not fit these products and have consequently made changes to the statutory content of the KIDs.
-In this regard, the ESAs have stated, inter alia, the following (ESAs: Questions and answers (Q&A) on the PRIIPs Key Information Document (KID), JC 2017 49, Derivatives, Q 5:

-"Nonetheless, in view of the heterogeneity of PRIIP products, cases might occur where the verbatim use of the prescribed wording creates a risk that the retail investor will be misinformed about the characteristics of the product.
+In this regard, the ESAs have stated, inter alia, the following (ESAs: Questions and answers (Q&A) on the PRIIPs Key Information Document (KID), JC 2017 49, Derivatives, Q 5: "Nonetheless, in view of the heterogeneity of PRIIP products, cases might occur where the verbatim use of the prescribed wording creates a risk that the retail investor will be misinformed about the characteristics of the product.
 It is recognised that this is the case for some of the specific prescribed texts when applied to swaps and similar OTC derivative products which do not require initial payments.
 In this specific case, it is considered appropriate to adjust the text....".

-In our view, the scope of the PRIIPs Regulation should be limited to investment products; then the above-mentioned problems would not arise.
-Alternatively, the changes to the content of the KIDs for OTC derivatives made via Q&A should be directly transferred into the legal text, so that it is already clear from the law that different requirements apply to OTC derivatives.
+For the sake of clarification, the scope of the PRIIP Regulation should be limited to retail investment products that meet the criteria of a PRIIP; then the above-mentioned problems, which are particularly eminent in the case of OTC derivatives, would not arise.
+At the very least, the changes to the content of the KIDs for OTC derivatives made via Q&A should be directly transferred into the legal text, so that it is already clear from the law that different requirements apply to OTC derivatives.